Southern Westchester Neuropsychological Services, PLLC

 How will I know which type of evaluation is appropriate for me, my child or my loved one?

-Prior to scheduling your first in-person appointment, Dr. Hoffmann will discuss the specifics of your case with you to help you determine which evaluation is most appropriate.
+Before setting up your first in-person appointment, Dr. Hoffmann will talk with you about the details of your situation to help decide which evaluation is best for you.

 "All that is valuable in human society depends upon the opportunity for development accorded the individual."